 That as much as you tell me no or no matter how badly I’m hurt or scar, I’m going to keep fighting.

-That if you if you even say the words I can’t… Or maybe this door or opportunity isn’t for you… Well guess what to someone likeme… That’s FUEL.
+That if you even say the words I can’t… Or maybe this door or opportunity isn’t for you… Well guess what to someone like me… That’s FUEL.

 Fuel for me to use every thing and use every ounce of my being to prove you wrong or do even better!

-I realized I have these pretty awesome qualities because of some of the horrible things I’ve been through and that if I don’t go through them I would be possess this ambitious skills.
-I never let then break me.
+I realized I have these pretty awesome qualities because of some of the horrible things I’ve been through and that if I didn’t go through them I wouldn’t be possess these ambitious skills.
+I never let them break me.

 Then I went through the instances in by mind that gave me these warrior skills and then some of the things in my life that I’ve used those skills through: